 Signalment and Clinical Signs

-Reported hematologic abnormalities in infected cats included mature neutrophilia or neutropenia, lymphopenia and less commonly, mild to moderate normocytic, normochromic anemia.1,4 Interestingly, thrombocytopenia was not confirmed in any of the 16 cats in the retrospective study despite the fact that 87% of dogs with clinical anaplasmosis presented with mild to moderate thrombocytopenia in one study.5 Three of 5 cats with granulocytic anaplasmosis in another case report were reportedly thrombocytopenic; however, 1 of 3 cases had clumped platelets.6 The previous report of thrombocytopenia may be accurate or may be falsely low automated platelet counts due to the tendency of feline platelets to clump in vitro.7 Additionally, it is possible that although platelet estimates were considered adequate in the cases described in our study, some may have had a mild thrombocytopenia that was not appreciated on blood smear review.
+Reported hematologic abnormalities in infected cats included mature neutrophilia or neutropenia, lymphopenia and less commonly, mild to moderate normocytic, normochromic anemia.1,4 Interestingly, thrombocytopenia was not confirmed in any of the 16 cats in the retrospective study despite the fact that 87% of dogs with clinical anaplasmosis presented with mild to moderate thrombocytopenia in one study.5 Three of 5 cats with granulocytic anaplasmosis in another case report were reportedly thrombocytopenic; however, 1 of 3 cases had clumped platelets.6 The previous report of thrombocytopenia may be accurate or may be falsely low automated platelet counts due to the tendency of feline platelets to clump in vitro.7 Additionally, it is possible that although platelet estimates were considered adequate in the cases described in our study, some may have had mild thrombocytopenia that was not appreciated in the blood smear review.
 Additional investigations of cats with granulocytic anaplasmosis are needed to determine if true thrombocytopenia exists.

 No specific biochemical changes were reported in cats with anaplasmosis.
-Biochemical abnormalities in infected cats may include hyperglycemia, hypercholesterolemia and hypoalbuminemia or hyperalbuminemia.
+Biochemical abnormalities in infected cats may include hyperglycemia, hypercholesterolemia, and hypoalbuminemia or hyperalbuminemia.
 Urinalysis may reveal proteinuria although this has not been a consistent finding in cats.

-CBC, biochemistry panel and urinalysis are recommended as a minimum database.
-An expeditious and inexpensive method of establishing a presumptive diagnosis is identification of morulae within the cytoplasm of neutrophils.
-When present, morulae may be found in a relatively low proportion (5-20%) of the neutrophils in a peripheral blood smear, thus thorough microscopic blood smear review is recommended to increase the chance of detecting the organism.
-Morulae appear in the cytoplasm of neutrophils as irregularly round, coarsely granular basophilic structures ranging in size from 1-3 µm (Figure 1).
+CBC, biochemistry panel, and urinalysis are recommended as a minimum database.
+An expeditious and inexpensive method of establishing a presumptive diagnosis is the identification of morulae within the cytoplasm of neutrophils.
+When present, morulae may be found in a relatively low proportion (5 to 20%) of the neutrophils in a peripheral blood smear, thus thorough microscopic blood smear review is recommended to increase the chance of detecting the organism.
+Morulae appear in the cytoplasm of neutrophils as irregularly round, coarsely granular basophilic structures ranging in size from 1 to 3 µm (Figure 1).
 They must be differentiated from Döhle bodies, which appear as pale blue, round to linear structures in the cytoplasm representing aggregation of rough endoplasmic reticulum (Figure 1).
-Döhle bodies may be observed in normal feline neutrophils in low numbers, in early toxic change or as an artifact of storage.
+Döhle bodies may be observed in normal feline neutrophils in low numbers, in early toxic change, or as an artifact of storage.
 Morulae are usually not detected beyond the first week of infection.
 Identification requires good microscopic resolution and personnel skilled at recognizing morulae.
 Because these conditions may not be available in all practices, PCR analysis of peripheral blood submitted in a lavender top (EDTA) tube is the test that most general practice veterinarians rely on to make the diagnosis.
-In our study, anaplasmosis was confirmed via PCR analysis using the Feline Flea and Tick Borne Disease Profile Fast Panel™ PCR test (ANTECH® Diagnostics).
+In our study, anaplasmosis was confirmed via PCR analysis using the Feline Flea and Tick-Borne Disease Profile Fast Panel™ PCR test (ANTECH® Diagnostics).
 IDEXX Laboratories and some university laboratories offer similar testing.
 It is important to note that finding morulae via peripheral blood smear review and PCR testing can detect early infection when serologic tests are negative, but a negative PCR result or absence of morulae does not rule out exposure or infection for the reasons stated above and in patients that have already received antibiotic therapy.
 ELISA or IFA Serology may be a useful diagnostic test to confirm exposure in more chronic cases.
 Typically, serologic titers will not become positive until at least 8 days post-infection.
 Unlike PCR and morulae identification, positive serology indicates exposure and not necessarily active infection.
 A 4-fold increase in convalescent titers after 14 days supports a diagnosis of active infection.8

 The key to disease prevention is decreasing exposure to ticks and/or preventing transmission via tick bites.
 This can be accomplished by limiting a cat’s outdoor access.
 When limiting outdoor access is not feasible, use of topical acaricides or tick repellents and daily tick checks are recommended.